top of page

 Do you recognise yourself in any of this or have you been told you do this?

 I’m not passing judgement here.
-I know I’ve been guilty of this during normal conversation in the past and I still do it but I’ve made real improvement with practice.
+I know I’ve been guilty of this during normal conversation in the past and I STILL do it but I’ve made real improvement with some practice.

 How do we go about doing this?